Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Is one day enough for Tokyo?

 No, one day is not enough to see all of Tokyo.
 The city is too large and varied for that.
-However, one day is enough to experience a strong first-timer route with traditional temples, modern street culture, Shibuya Crossing and Shinjuku nightlife.
+However, one day is enough to experience a strong first-timer route with traditional temples, modern street culture, Shibuya Crossing, and Shinjuku nightlife, as long as you keep expectations realistic.

 What is the best Tokyo 1 day itinerary for first-time visitors?